- John Avildsen

 In terms of acting, Macchio’s vulnerability is impressive, and he does wonders with the role.
 But this is Morita’s film.
-It would be easy for screenwriter Robert Mark Kamen to limit Miyagi to your typical Yoda-type station, playing the other-worldly trainer who introduces his student into a new realm of thought.
+It would be easy for screenwriter Robert Mark Kamen to limit Miyagi to your typical Yoda-type station, playing the other-worldly trainer who introduces his student to a new realm of thought.
 But thanks both to Morita’s Oscar-nominated performance and Kamen’s adept writing, the role proves to be so much more.
-Miyagi serves as both teacher and father-figure to Daniel, but he’s also his own three-dimensional character.
+Miyagi serves as both teacher and father figure to Daniel, but he’s also his own three-dimensional character.
 There’s an affecting scene where Daniel finds Miyagi drunk; the old man proceeds to confess the horrible tragedy of his past, the death of his wife and child.
 It’s an unbelievably sad moment that serves to humanize the character more than the audience expects.
-Morita, best know under the nickname “Pat” from his time on Happy Days, insisted upon the inclusion of his true name, Noriyuki, in the credits.
+Morita, best known under the nickname “Pat” from his time on Happy Days, insisted upon the inclusion of his true name, Noriyuki, in the credits.
 Perhaps to seem less Americanized, given the nature of the role; perhaps because he wanted his true name to appear on this fine performance.

 Opening in the summer of 1984, one of cinema’s most memorable periods where titles like Ghostbusters, Gremlins, and Indiana Jones and the Temple of Doom were released, The Karate Kid stands out as a film that embraces the clichés of its genre and does so with a surprising amount of class.
 Without relying too much on its own karate gimmick, it stands as an affecting drama about relationships.
 Morita and Macchio offer incredible performances in a film that started an increasingly worsening franchise, as the subsequent sequels tried and failed to achieve the same sense of emotional clarity as this first entry.
 And even though it contains a dated quality and the conflict has been grossly exaggerated by inhuman antagonists, on its own and separate from what came after it, The Karate Kid still works on a very basic level today.